link-discord/link-discord/README.md

 ## Hi there 👋

-I am Link and im a Developer that loves to Code.
+I am Link and im a Developer that likes to Code.

 ---